Capital :Brussels Time Zone : GMT/UTC

 The very heartbeat of the city can be felt in the main square, seemingly always buzzing with cafe goers under the watchful eye of the Grand

 Palace.
 If traveling in 2014, watch for the famous flower carpet of 1 million begonias that biannually blanket the square (in a beloved tradition that began in 1971.)

 In Brussels, the main square at Grand Place (left) is dotted with flower stalls and cafes, plus don't

 miss a photo-op of Manniquin Pis, (middle), probably the most famous statue in all of Belgium.

 Meanwhile, gothic majesty awaits (right) at the Cathedral of St. Michael and St. Gudula.

-Belgium's other top attractions continue to offer old-world charm in Antwerp; vivid medieval majesty in such towns as Ghent and Bruges; contrasted with a stark reminder of war's tragic consequences in a memorial to the 20th century fallen at Flanders Fields.
+Belgium's other top attractions offer old-world charm in Antwerp; medieval majesty in Ghent and Bruges; contrasted with a stark reminder of war's tragic consequences in a memorial to the 20th century fallen at Flanders Fields.